-On June 24, 2005, the Company entered into a loan and security agreement for a revolving credit facility.
-The revolving credit facility permits the Company to borrow up to the maximum aggregate borrowing amount, which is equal to the lesser of (i) a percentage of the value of certain eligible inventory less certain reserves or (ii) \$500 million.
-There were no borrowings outstanding under the revolver as of June 30, 2007 and December 30, 2006.
-There were no borrowings outstanding during the first six months of 2007.
-Letters of credit, which may be issued under the revolver up to a maximum of \$100 million, reduce available borrowing capacity under the revolving credit facility.
-Letters of credit issued under the revolver totaled \$86.3 million as of June 30, 2007 and \$75.5 million as of December 30, 2006.
-As of June 30, 2007, the maximum aggregate borrowing amount available under the revolver was \$500.0 million and excess availability under the revolver totaled \$413.7 million.
+On July 12, 2007, the Company entered into an Amended and Restated Loan and Security Agreement (the "Loan Agreement") with a group of banks.
+The Loan Agreement amended the Company's existing revolving credit facility and replaced the Company's accounts receivable securitization program.
+The new Loan Agreement permits the Company to borrow up to a maximum of \$700 million in accordance with a borrowing base calculation equal to a percentage of eligible accounts receivable plus a percentage of the value of eligible inventory less certain reserves.
+The Loan Agreement may be increased (up to a maximum of \$800 million) at the Company's request or reduced from time to time, in each case according to terms detailed in the Loan Agreement.
+There were no borrowings outstanding under the revolver as of September 29, 2007 and December 30, 2006.
+Letters of credit, which may be issued under the revolver up to a maximum of \$250 million, reduce available borrowing capacity under the revolving credit facility.
+Letters of credit issued under the revolver totaled \$82.3 million as of September 29, 2007 and \$75.5 million as of December 30, 2006.
+As of September 29, 2007, the maximum aggregate borrowing amount available under the revolver was \$700.0 million and excess availability under the revolver totaled \$617.7 million.

 Borrowings under the revolver bear interest at rates based on either the prime rate or the London Interbank Offered Rate ("LIBOR").
 Margins are applied to the applicable borrowing rates and letter of credit fees under the revolver depending on the level of average excess availability.
-Fees on letters of credit issued under the revolver were charged at a weighted average rate of 1.0% during the first six months of 2007.
-The Company is also charged an unused line fee of 0.25% on the amount by which the maximum available credit of \$500 million exceeds the average daily outstanding borrowings and letters of credit.
+Fees on letters of credit issued under the revolver were charged at a weighted average rate of 0.875% during the third quarter of 2007.
+The Company is also charged an unused line fee of 0.25% on the amount by which the maximum available credit exceeds the average daily outstanding borrowings and letters of credit.